6twenty/modest_model/README.md

 ## Overview

-Inspired by Crafting Rails Applications by Jose Valim, ModestModel is an ActiveModel-compliant class that allows you to quickly create simple, table-less models.
-The intended use is to back interactions with external APIs with Ruby-friendly models rather than hashes.
+Inspired by Crafting Rails Applications by Jose Valim, ModestModel provides an ActiveModel-compliant class that allows you to quickly create simple, table-less models.
+The intended use is to back interactions with external APIs with Ruby-friendly models rather than raw structured data (such as hashes).

 ## Example